aws-samples/text-embeddings-pipeline-for-rag/README.md

 # Text Embeddings Pipeline for Retrieval Augmented Generation (RAG)

 This solution is a pipeline to convert contextual knowledge stored in documents and databases into text embeddings, and store them in a vector store.
-Chat bots built with Large Language Models (LLMs) can perform a similarity search on the vector store to retrieve the contextual knowledge before responding to the end users.
-This technique is known as Retrieval Augmented Generation (RAG), and it is often used to improve the quality of the responses and reduce the chance of hallucinations.
+Applications built with Large Language Models (LLMs) can perform a similarity search on the vector store to retrieve the contextual knowledge before generating a response.
+This technique is known as Retrieval Augmented Generation (RAG), and it is often used to improve the quality and accuracy of the responses.

 ## ❗ Warning ❗